alexholcombe/teachingPSYC2010/Vocab_and_Readings2010.md

 Readings for Alex's PSYC2010 lectures and tutorials

-Weeks of 8 May, 2017.
+Week of 8 May, 2017.
 More material may be added to this document as the lectures proceed.

 # Readings